link89/selenium-federation/README.md

 ### Run Service in Foreground

 You can use the following command to start `selenium-federation` in foreground.
-It's suggested to create a dedicated workspace to run the service, as it may create some folders and download resources to the current directory.
+It's suggested to create a dedicated workspace to run the service, as it may create some folders and download resources to the current working directory.

 ```bash
 # Create workspace